 - Prepare detailed floor plans.

-- Plan overall of production areas, stores areas service areas etc.
+- Plan overall production areas, store areas service areas, etc.

 Product Layout Advantages